-Angelina College Diagnostic Medical Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 US Highway 19 North, Suite 158, Clearwater, FL, 33763, (phone: 727-210-2350, www.caahep.org).
+Angelina College Diagnostic Medical Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 9355 - 113th St. N, #7709, Seminole, FL 33775, (phone: 727-210-2350, www.caahep.org).

-Admission Criteria Diagnostic Medical Sonography Program
+Diagnostic Medical Sonography Program

 - 1. Application and acceptance to Angelina College. - 2.
 Must be Texas Success Initiative (TSI) complete. - 3.
-Attend a mandatory sonography program information session to obtain a program application and program information.
-Dates for these sessions are posted in HC-II and on the Angelina College website under "Health Careers". - 4.
-Program application must be submitted, completed physical health form, receive appropriate immunizations as mandated by the Texas Department of State Health Services for health care workers, and provide proof of current 2-year American Heart Association CPR card no later than July 15th each accepting year for August consideration.
+Annually attend an information session to obtain a program application and/or information. - 4.
+Submit completed application for the sonography program, completed physical health form, receive appropriate immunizations as mandated by the Texas Department of State Health Services for health care workers, and provide proof of current 2-year American Heart Association CPR Healthcare Provider card no later than July 15th each year for August consideration.
 All requested information must be received by the program in order for the application to be complete.
-The hepatitis B series (3 shots in 6 months) must be completed by the first clinical day of the first semester. - 5.
-Official college transcripts must be submitted in the Application Packet.
-College transfer students must submit official transcripts from all colleges attended. - 6.
+The hepatitis B series (3 shots in 6 months) must be completed by the first clinical day of the Fall semester. - 5.
+Submit official college transcript(s) indicating completion of prerequisite courses in the application. - 6.
 Complete all prerequisite courses with a grade of "C" or better prior to designated date: